jckmcmhn/xoxo-gossip-giRL/README.md

 There is maybe an argument to be made that the middle sqaure is the best first square for X when you're playing against an average player and that a corner square is the best choice if playing against a player who always plays "perfectly", but that's a whole other thing.

-### Names
-I'm still working through the theory, but as mentioned above I'm pretty sure this approach is closer to a policy-based approach than a value-based one.
-So I probably should not have used the term "Q Learning Table" in the code, fixing that is on the to-do list.

-<sup>1</sup>: I realise it's possible to identify if a draw will happen sooner than this, that's also on the to-do list
+<sup>1</sup>: I realise it's possible to identify if a draw will happen sooner than this, that's on the to-do list